MalindiFrank/4phrases/README.md

 # 4 Phrases

 4Phrases is a simple web application that displays random quotes with interactive features.
 Users can swipe or tap to change quotes, view authors, and alter background colors.
 The idea for the application is a minimal and user-friendly interface.
 Feel free to add any improvements.
+[Check It Out!](https://4phrases.vercel.app/)

 # Awesome Features To Note